saeidsheikhi/5GCoreSec/README.md

 ## File Structure

 The data is provided in multiple CSV files:
-* `Train_subset_1.csv` & `Train_subset_2.csv`: These contain training data and can be used separately or combined into a larger training set.
+* `training_data.csv` : This contain training data.
-* `Test_Data.csv`: A unified test set containing all traffic types for evaluating the final model.
+* `testing_data.csv`: A unified test set of all traffic types for evaluating the final model.

 The repository should be structured as follows:
 ```